Data Guide

 How calculators transform raw data

 Contribution frequency is normalized so weekly, monthly, or yearly plans can still be compared on one timeline in a fair way.
+A plan of $100 per week becomes a monthly equivalent of $433 for calculation purposes.

 When a selected horizon goes beyond the last available real market month, the projection continues with your own assumed annual return for the forward part.
+The transition point is shown in the chart so you can always distinguish history from projection.

 Inflation mode is intentionally different.
 It uses CPI index ratios between years to translate purchasing power, rather than simulating market returns.
+If the CPI index stood at 172 in 2005 and 315 in 2025, then $1,000 in 2005 corresponds to $1,831 in 2025 purchasing power.

 Date ranges are bounded to available official CPI years.
 This avoids inventing synthetic future inflation values that are not present in the source data.